Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 While hate speech detection focuses on the overall harmfulness of an utterance, specific types of hate speech are targeted towards a demographic subgroup.
-To this end, the Social Bias Inference Corpus (SBIC)~\citep{sap2020social} consists of 34K inferences, where hate speech is annotated with free-text explanations.
+To this end, the Social Bias Inference Corpus~\citep[SBIC;][]{sap2020social} consists of 34K inferences, where hate speech is annotated with free-text explanations.
 Importantly, explanations highlight \textit{why} a specific subgroup is targeted.
 For example, the sentence \textit{``We shouldn’t lower our standards just to hire more women.''} implies that \textit{``women are less qualified.''} To model these explanations, \citet{sap2020social} treat the task as a standard conditional generation problem.
 We mirror this setup to evaluate LLMs.

-\subsubsection{\task{Positive Reframing}}
+\subsubsection{Positive Reframing}

 NLP can help scale mental health and psychological counseling services by training volunteer listeners and teaching individuals the techniques of cognitive behavioral therapy (CBT; \citeauthor{rothbaum2000cognitive}, \citeyear{rothbaum2000cognitive}), which is used to address mental filters and biases that perpetuate anxiety and depression.
-Positive reframing is a sequence-to-sequence task which translates a distorted negative utterance into a complementary positive viewpoint without contradicting the original speaker meaning.
+Positive reframing is a sequence-to-sequence task which translates a distorted negative utterance into a complementary positive viewpoint using CBT strategies without contradicting the original speaker meaning.
+Take the example source sentence: \begin{quote} Always stressing and thinking about loads of things at once need I take it one at a time overload stressed need to rant. \end{quote} Using the \textit{growth} and \textit{neutralizing} strategies, the author can reframe this thought more positively as follows: \begin{quote} Loads of things on my mind, I need to make a list, prioritise and work through it all calmly and I will feel much better. \end{quote}